Table of contents

 Bottom Line

 Airtable is a strong option for teams wanting a collaborative backend that combines spreadsheet simplicity with relational database power.
-But Airtable struggles with complex logic, and if you wish to build a frontend, you’ll need to learn another platform.
+If you need a backend and database builder that offers complex rules and database configuration, try Xano.

 What it does: Thunkable is a no-code platform for designing, building, and deploying native mobile and web apps using a visual backend builder and live preview tools.